lmickes/pyWitness/manual/source/tutorials.rst

 Plotting RAC curves
 -------------------

-To plot RAC curves, in this version, v1.0, you have to relabel your "response time" column to "confidence" in your data file (e.g., csv, Excel).
-We recommend you copy and rename the relabeled file.
-This is clearly a workaround and will be fixed in the next version of pyWitness.

-Once you've changed the file, you can run the code used for plotting CAC curves.
-We added "RAC" to make it clear that response time, not confidence, is being analysed.
+To perform analyses with a different variable than confidence, for example, response time, use the following code.
+The important change is highlighted.

 .. code-block :: python
    :linenos:
+   :emphasize-lines: 4

     import pyWitness
     drRAC = pyWitness.DataRaw("test1.csv")
-        drRAC.collapseContinuousData(column="responseTime",
-                    bins=[0, 5000, 10000, 15000, 20000, 99999],
-                        labels=[1, 2, 3, 4, 5])
+    drRAC.collapseContinuousData(column="responseTime",bins=[0, 5000, 10000, 15000, 20000, 99999],labels=[1, 2, 3, 4, 5])
     dpRAC = drRAC.process(reverseConfidence=True,dependentVariable="responseTime")
     dpRAC.plotCAC()

+The plot will look like this:

 .. figure :: images/test1RAC.png
    :alt: RAC for test1